psilin/CarND-Advanced-Lane-Lines/report/writeup.md

  * warping image back to car's view perspective using `Minv` matrix;
  * adding found lane lines to original undistorted image and drawing useful information on it.

+#### 2. Changes added to pipeline before resubmission.

+First of all, as had been sujested by reviewer instead of SobelX and `S` of HLS thresholds I added `L` of Luv and `b` of Lab thresholds.
+Then I saved frames fron project video, particularly from th second bridge, which is the most harsh part of video to test my pipeline on it.
+First 3 of 4 following images are from that bridge, the last one shows how color space thresholds performs in normal invoronment.
+It can be seen that (comparing to the pictures of SobelX and HLS related part of report) `L` and `b` thresholds outperforms SobelX and `S` threshold greatly.

+![alt text][image14]

+![alt text][image15]

+![alt text][image16]

+![alt text][image17]

+`b` channel is needed to track yellow objects and painted in blue on pictures above and `L` channel is used to track white objects and is painted in green.
+I started from more strict thresholds so almost no objects outside of lale lines are detected but then I decided make it a little less strict so it can perform better (detect more pixels) in areas with a lot of sun light.

+Second, I swapped order of 2 operations in pipeline.
+I used to apply warping after color channels but reviewer sujested to apply warping before as warping of binary image introduces more mistakes comparing to 3-channel image.

+Third idea was to introduce outlier rejection.
+First, better performance of pipeline allowed me to make smoothing constant in low-pass filter much less.
+It resulted in smoother performance of lane detection.
+Second, I studied frames of the second bridge and realized that the frames where my pipeline performed in the worst way had one thing in common - lane lines had different sign of curvature value
+(coeffitians of the leading term of two lale line fitting polynomes had different sign).
+I decided to not use such polynome pairs in my low pass filter.
+That helped me to mitigate trembling of the found lane on the second bridge.
+First picture below shows situation where everything is ok, second picture below shows a frame that is rejected from low pass filter (it can be clearly seen on the right bottom picture that fitting polynomes have leading coefficients of differnt sign).

+![alt text][image12]

+![alt text][image13]

+The last idea was to use are around previous fitting polynomes as a starting point of finding new fitting polynome.
+If nothing is found default histogram based approach can be used.
+I decided not to implement this feature as it seemed like a big refactoring to my pipeline and performance of the pipeline on project video seemed good to me.

 ---

 ### Discussion